Curriculum, Enrollment, and Graduation

 All MSU credits attempted and grades received will be used in computing graduation with honors or highest honors.

 Transfer students receiving their first baccalaureate degree must meet the cumulative grade-point average requirements stated above and complete a minimum of thirty credits at MSU.
-The credits earned at MSU must compute to minimum grade point averages of 3.25 or 3.70 for graduating with honors or highest honors respectively.
+The credits earned at MSU must result in minimum grade point averages of 3.25 or 3.70 for graduating with honors or highest honors, respectively.

 Diplomas